Walton Arts Center: History

 The idea for the Walton Arts Center started in the 1980s with a donation from Sam Walton to the University of Arkansas for the creation of a performance space.
-After talking with the city of Fayetteville who were also looking for a multi-purpose space for conferences and special events, the corner of Dickson Street and North School Avenue was chosen for being approximately halfway between downtown Fayetteville and the University.
-Finally in 1986 the Walton Arts Center Council was formed with the task of the construction of the facility.
+After talking with the city of Fayetteville, which was also looking for a multi-purpose space for conferences and special events, the corner of Dickson Street and North School Avenue was chosen for its location approximately halfway between downtown and the University.
+In 1986 the Walton Arts Center Council was formed with the task of the construction of the facility.

 In 2009 Peter B. Lane was appointed the Center's third President/CEO.